 The Sacred Way or Eleusinian Way starts at the Kerameikos archaeological site in central Athens and follows more or less the same route that the modern Sacred Way follows.

-The Eleusinian Procession would cross the ancient Athenian area of Laciadae.
 Laciadae had many olive trees and the ancient Athenian rulers protected the area as the trade of olive oil was valuable for them (as it is for us today as well).
-The modern name of Laciadae is Elaionas (there is a metro station) which in Greek means ‘olive grove’.

-The Mystai would make a short stop at the Sanctuary of Aphrodite a bit further from the UNESCO Monastery of Daphni on their way to Eleusis.
+The Mystai would make a short stop at the Sanctuary of Aphrodite, a bit further from the UNESCO Monastery of Daphni, on their way to Eleusis.

-The next stop was the 2 Rhitoi lakes (today only one still survives) and immediately after, the procession would stop at the ‘Realm of Krokon’.
-Soon they would enter the Thriasian Plain, the most fertile plain of Attika where according to Mythology this is where Demeter taught humans about agriculture.
+Soon they would enter the Thriasian Plain, the most fertile plain of Attika, where, according to Mythology, this is where Demeter taught humans about agriculture.

 One kilometer east of the entrance of the Sanctuary of Demeter in Eleusis, in an impressively good condition, still stands Emperor Hadrian’s bridge.
-The limestone bridge is an excellent example of a Roman bridge built when Hadrian was initiated into the Eleusinean Mysteries in 125 AD.

 As soon as they left the bridge behind them, they would arrive in Eleusis.
-Each one of the mystai was holding a torch and the scholars assume that the night passed with dances around the «Kallichoron well».
+Each one of the mystai was holding a torch, and the scholars assume that the night passed with dances around the «Kallichoron well».

 After the sacrificial offering in Eleusis, the mystai interrupted the fast by drinking the kykeona, a mixture of water, flour, and a type of herbal tea (fliskouni).

 The rites they performed in the Telesterion remain secret.
 What we know for sure is that the mystai swore that they would never reveal the rituals of the sacraments to anyone, and that is why we do not know many things.
+To reveal the secret of the Eleusinian Mysteries was punishable by death.

 Who could participate in the Eleusinian Mysteries?

-The celebration within time takes a Panhellenic character while many more pilgrims visit Eleusina from all over Greece.
-Women, men, and children attended the Mysteries irrespective of their social class, race, or place of origin.
+The celebration within time takes a Panhellenic character, while many more pilgrims visit Eleusina from all over Greece.

 However, the barbarians (those not speaking Greek) and the murderers were not allowed to participate.